nurulhudaapon/nurulhudaapon/README.md

 - 🚀 Focused on growing as an engineering lead and continually enhancing my skills.
 - 💡 Passionate about building reliable, scalable software.
-- 📱 Currently working on the best SMS marketing and abandoned cart recovery tool.
+- 📱 Currently working on building the best SMS marketing and abandoned cart recovery tool.